-High-ambition climate agreement scenario: A high-ambition climate agreement will be one that aims to send the world on a trajectory of declining greenhouse gas emissions over the century ultimately achieving zero net carbon emissions, and which limits global warming to 2°C by 2100.4 (Although lives and livelihoods are already at risk from climate change today, scientific analysis shows that warming of greater than 2°C would have even more widespread and dangerous consequences, see Figure 1).
-To describe the high-ambition scenario, the study pairs this lower emissions pathway together with a socioeconomic development pathway where policies are in place for relatively rapid income growth and substantially reduced reliance on natural resources.5
+High-ambition climate agreement scenario: A high-ambition climate agreement will be one that aims to send the world on a trajectory of declining greenhouse gas emissions over the century ultimately achieving zero net carbon emissions, and which limits global warming to 2°C by 2100 compared to present-day levels.4 This is 'RCP4.5'.
+(Although lives and livelihoods are already at risk from climate change today, scientific analysis shows that warming of greater than 2°C would have even more widespread and dangerous consequences, see Figure 1).
+To describe the high-ambition scenario, the study pairs this lower emissions pathway together with a socioeconomic